francoliza/francoliza/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning about machine leargning and data science in python!
+- 🌱 I’m currently learning about machine learning and data science in python!
+Also I have interest in Rust lang
 - 📫 How to reach me: franco.s.liza@gmail.com